Guide to running a club and funding

 Note: If your club meets the 2025 eligibility minimum of 30 members but is below the required 2026 eligibility of 45-member threshold, you have until 2nd March 2026 to update your membership records with the Student Groups Team.
 In this scenario, Major 1 funding will be withheld until your updated membership list is submitted and approved by the Student Groups Team.
 Your club's registration will not be considered complete until this requirement is met.
 To maintain an active status and access funding, ensure your club meets the 45-member minimum by the deadline.

-Executive Committee: The Executive Committee must be democratically elected and consist of the following roles, two of three should be held by currently enrolled University of Auckland students:
+Executive Committee: The Executive Committee must be democratically elected and include the following roles.
+All three roles must be held by students who are currently enrolled at the University of Auckland.

 • President or Co-Presidents